LeXonJe/dero/README.md

 # dero
-A event multiplayer plugin for Spigot.
+An event multiplayer plugin for Spigot.

+THIS REPOSITORY WON'T BE UPDATED ANYMORE BECAUSE THIS PROJECT WAS ABANDONED!